-Lay representation should be arranged for all Panel B assessments and 10% of all Panel A assessments across Schools (or across specialty for those that stand alone).
+Lay representation should be arranged for all feedback panels and 10% of all assessment panels across Schools (or across specialty for those that stand alone).
 Schools are responsible for ensuring consistency and standardised outcomes across their specialties.
-Lay representation will be co-ordinated centrally by HEE.
+Lay representation will be coordinated centrally by HEE-NW.
 Where multiple panels occur on one day, the lay representative should be free to rotate around all panels but should focus on the more complex outcomes.
-For smaller specialties and panels, internal HEE staff should be utilised to provide lay representation wherever possible.
+For smaller specialties and panels, internal HEE-NW staff should be utilised to provide lay representation wherever possible.

-The role of the lay representative at Panel As is to ensure consistency of process within the 10% samples and across HEE's North West office.
-At Panel Bs, the lay representative should be actively involved as a panel member, making contributions to dialogue and ensuring fairness to trainees.
+The role of the lay representative at assessment panels is to ensure consistency of process within the 10% samples and across HEE-NW.
+At feedback panels, the lay representative should be actively involved as a panel member, making contributions to dialogue and ensuring fairness to trainees.
+The lay representative should not be asked to judge whether the trainee has made satisfactory progress or whether the outcome awarded is appropriate.
+HEE-NW will provide training on the role of the lay to all lay representatives.

-Some specialties may wish to use an external trainer from within the specialty, but from outside the training programme or school, to also review at least 10% of their ARCP outcomes.
+Specialties should use an external trainer from within the specialty, but from outside the training programme or school, to also review at least 10% of their ARCP outcomes.
 In General Practice, the ARCP process is reviewed and evaluated by nationally appointed Educational Advisors as part of the Royal College's quality management of GP training.

-All members of the panel (including the lay members and those acting as external members) must be trained in equality and diversity issues.
-This training is provided as mandatory by Host Trusts and should be refreshed every three years.
-HEE will provide training on the role of the lay to all lay representatives.
+All members of the panel (including the lay members and those acting as external members) must be trained for their role.
+This includes training on fitness to practise and equality and diversity issues and should be refreshed every three years.
+Where possible, an individual should observe an ARCP panel prior to participating as a full member.

-The decision taken by the Panel A relating to the outcome awarded should be recorded on the Panel A pro-forma as well as the ARCP outcome form.
-This pro-forma, along with the ARCP outcome form, is the only paperwork requiring completion following a Panel A (except for Academic Trainees, where the Report on Academic Progress form should also be completed).
-Detailed notes are only required to be taken at a Panel B. The only paperwork required to be stored in the trainee file is the educational supervisor's report, the ARCP outcome forms (including the supplementary form for trainees receiving an unsatisfactory outcome and the supplementary information for the GMC form), the Panel A review of evidence pro-forma and any notes taken on the Panel B pro-forma.
-Copies of WPBAs should be stored in the trainee portfolio.
+The decision taken by the assessment panel relating to the outcome awarded should be recorded on the assessment panel pro-forma as well as the ARCP Outcome Form.
+This pro-forma, along with the ARCP Outcome Form, is the only paperwork requiring completion following an assessment panel (except for Academic Trainees, where the Report on Academic Trainees' Progress form should also be completed).
+Detailed notes are only required to be taken at a feedback panel.
+The only paperwork required to be stored in the trainee file is the ARCP Outcome Forms (including the supplementary form for trainees receiving an unsatisfactory outcome and the supplementary information for the GMC form), the assessment panel pro-forma and any notes taken on the feedback panel pro-forma.
+Copies of WPBAs and educational supervisor's reports should be stored in the trainee portfolio.

-As the Panel A and Panel B together make up one assessment period, panel Bs should not take place any later than one month after the Panel A. Any assessment outside of this one month period should be counted as a new formal assessment.
+As the assessment panel and feedback panel together make up one assessment period, feedback panels should not take place any later than one month after the assessment panel.
+Any assessment outside of this one-month period should be counted as a new formal assessment.
 It is recommended that both panels take place on the same day to avoid unnecessary delays in the issuing of ARCP outcomes.
-Panel Bs should not be delayed due to awaiting examination results (see Appendix 3 for further explanation on issuing outcomes when awaiting examinations).
+Feedback panels should not be delayed due to awaiting examination results (see Appendix 3 for further explanation on issuing outcomes when awaiting examinations).

-In exceptional cases, it may be necessary for the Panel B to overrule the decision of the Panel A and issue a new outcome.
-However, this should be in exceptional cases only, for example, where trainees have extenuating personal or educational circumstances that were not previously known or discussed at the Panel A. These could include health issues, personal bereavements or serious issues with their training environment (see Appendix 2 for examples of exceptional cases).
+In exceptional cases, it may be necessary for the feedback panel to overrule the decision of the assessment panel and issue a new outcome.
+However, this should be in exceptional cases only, for example, where trainees have extenuating personal or educational circumstances that were not previously known or discussed at the assessment panel.
+These could include health issues, personal bereavements or serious issues with their training environment (see Appendix 2 for examples of exceptional cases).